EntelectChallenge/2018-TowerDefence/game-rules.md

 * Each bot will get a maximum time of 2 seconds to execute each command.
 * There will be a maximum of **{MAXIMUM_TURNS}** turns for each side, at which point the game the victor will be determined by the highest score.
 * The game engine will process commands in the following order:
     * Building will be created, based on the commands from the player.
-	* Missiles will be generated from any attack buildings, if they can fire that turn.
+    * Missiles will be generated from any attack buildings if they can fire that turn.
     * The missiles will be immediately moved, based on their speed.
-	* Each missile will hit a building, if it hit it during the movement phase.
+    * Each missile will hit a building if it hit it during the movement phase.
     * Destroyed buildings will be removed.
     * Scores will be awarded to each player, depending on the round.
     * Energy will be awarded, based on the baseline amount received and the number of energy buildings a player has.

 **{MAXIMUM_TURNS} will be variable.**